sarumont/homelab/tf/README.md

     .envrc

 This contains local config (IPs, etc.) and secrets (in my `.envrc` - for accessing S3 for the Terraform state).

+# Notes

+I started down the path of using NFS for the default `storageClass`, but that is problematic when applications use SQLite underneath.
+I have since settled on using local storage for the default PVCs.
+To prevent data loss in this scenario, I attempt to:

+1. drive everything I can from the Terragrunt configuration.
+Since this is in a (separate) git repo, it is backed up and replicated and can easily be used to rebuild the cluster
+1. optionally use NFS where SQLite isn't a factor
+1. back up important things via external means (i.e. - database backups, etc.)

+This allows me to use node-local storage for the pod PVCs, NFS for shared resources (i.e. Plex libraries), and avoid problems with SQLite over NFS.